-"But horseplay and roughhousing is the only thing I would definitively not intervene on just thinking they're buddies [EXPLETIVE] around." -Senior, Male company use that as closeness.
-That's how they hang out." -Trust Committee Member
+"But horseplay and roughhousing is the only thing I would definitively not intervene on just thinking they're buddies [EXPLETIVE] around." -Senior, Male

 Members of the Trust Committee also talked about this tolerance of roughhousing or horseplay, but did suggest that they are less accepting of these behaviors now than in the past.
 However, they expressed that these behaviors are very common and often construed as an expression of affection among cadets.